uwsampa/graphbench/benchmark/pgx-oracle/sssp/README.md

 5. :dijkstra test cost 0 2 node edge
 [find if there is a path between 0 and 2(will return true)]

+### Notice

-PS: for our sample input, we have the format of:
+for our sample input, we have the format of:

 node1 node2